 Dedicated CIC was officially formed in March 2019 and is committed to providing free education and industry standard training in Music and the associated Arts.
 We aim to use public funding to deliver quality workshops and projects to people who would otherwise not be able to access them.

-If people have an idea for a music based project that they would like to partner with the Dedicated team on, please get in touch via Will@imnotfromlondon.com
+If you have an idea for a music based project or any other Arts based project that you would like to partner with the Dedicated team on, please get in touch via Will@imnotfromlondon.com

 In 20220, Dedicated won a bid to create a live streamed music festival from their new HQ, Fisher Gate Point in March 2021, the venue was the first in the country to host a music venue (Light Hustle) in response to the pandemic and look like they may be the last to host one during lockdown.

 To Hull and Back is an innovative response to the pandemic restrictions of the live sector that aims to boost promising musical careers that may have stalled due to the lack of touring opportunities of the indie circuit of small independent music venues, a rite of passage for upcoming acts looking to build their fanbases.
 To Hull and Back is being delivered in collaboration with Hull’s iconic independent music venue and long-standing champion of new artists, The Adelphi.

 Among the diverse line up of acts were the Nottingham duo Haggard Cat, who released their third album, Common Sense Holiday, via Earache Records to wide critical acclaim.
 With their DIY ethic and propensity for pulling off memorable antics earning them a reputation as a band that push boundaries, a recent stunt involved the two musicians holed up in a small concrete box for 24-hours as a visual metaphor for how Brexit will impair British bands’ abilities to tour Europe.